M66B/FairEmail/docs/FAQ-es-rES.md

 <a name="faq65"></a>
 **(65) Why are some attachments shown dimmed?**

 Inline (image) attachments are shown dimmed.
-Se supone que [los adjuntos embebidos](https://tools.ietf.org/html/rfc2183) se descargarán y mostrarán automáticamente, pero dado que FairEmail no siempre descarga archivos adjuntos automáticamente, vea también [estas Preguntas Frecuentes](#user-content-faq40), FairEmail muestra todos los tipos de archivos adjuntos.
+[Inline attachments](https://tools.ietf.org/html/rfc2183) are supposed to be downloaded and shown automatically, but since FairEmail doesn't always download attachments automatically, see also [this FAQ](#user-content-faq40), FairEmail shows all attachment types.
 To distinguish inline and regular attachments, inline attachments are shown dimmed.

 <br />